VladimirKarin/Fund-Raising-Project-Server-Side/README.md

 -   Description: Creates a new idea.
 -   Request Body:
-    -   header: Idea's header/title.
+    -   'header': Idea's header/title.
-    -   description: Idea's description.
+    -   'description': Idea's description.
-    -   askedSum: The requested sum for the idea.
+    -   'askedSum': The requested sum for the idea.
-    -   userId: ID of the user associated with the idea.
+    -   'userId': ID of the user associated with the idea.
 -   Response:
     -   Status Code: 200 (OK)
     -   Body: Success message indicating that the idea was created successfully.